davidsonfellipe/awesome-wpo/README.md

 ## CDN
 > A content delivery network or content distribution network (CDN) is a large distributed system of servers deployed in multiple data centers across the Internet.
 The goal of a CDN is to serve content to end-users with high availability and high performance.
-CDNs serve a large fraction of the Internet content today, including web objects (text, graphics and scripts), downloadable objects (media files, software, documents), applications (e-commerce, portals), live streaming media, on-demand streaming media, and social networks. (by Wikipedia)
+See a large list of CDN in [Wikipedia](http://en.wikipedia.org/wiki/Content_delivery_network#Notable_content_delivery_service_providers).

 * [jsDelivr](https://github.com/jsdelivr/jsdelivr) - Similar to Google Hosted Libraries, jsDelivr is an open source CDN that allows developers to host their own projects and anyone to link to our hosted files in their websites.
 * [Google Hosted Libraries](https://developers.google.com/speed/libraries/) - Google Hosted Libraries is a content distribution network for the most popular, open-source JavaScript libraries.